drupalchamp/crypto-distribution/README.md

 Notes:

-- Please update the Crypto API Key after site installation "/admin/config/crypto_api/settings", else data updatation will be failed when free API key maximum limit is reached.
+- Please update the Crypto API Key after site installation "/admin/config/crypto_api/settings", else data updation will be failed when free API key maximum limit is reached.

   You can generate a new API key from Crypto Compare site https://www.cryptocompare.com	API menu tab.